No Knead Cranberry Nut Bread recipe is the simplest way to make artisan-quality cranberry nut bread at home. Great no knead bread variation.

 Bread can be intimidating, but it doesn't have to be!
 No knead bread is a simple way to make bread that involves minimal hands-on time.

 This no knead bread variation is a yummy way to change up the usual bread.
-To make no knead cranberry nut bread, all you need is 6 basic ingredients and a some time.
+To make no knead cranberry nut bread, all you need is 6 basic ingredients and some time.

 And you end up with beautiful, bakery-quality cranberry nut bread that is fantastic with a little butter or alongside some soup.

-Stir the flour, salt, and yeast together in a large mixing bowl.
-Stir in the water to form a shaggy dough.
+Step 1: Stir the flour, salt, and yeast together in a large mixing bowl.

-Add the cranberries and nuts.
+Step 3: Add the cranberries and nuts.
 Fold in until incorporated.

-Cover and let the dough sit for at least 8 hours.
-The dough will rise quite a bit so use a bowl large enough to allow space for that.
+Tip >> The dough will rise quite a bit so use a bowl large enough to allow space for that.

-While you heat the oven, place the dough on a floured surface.
+Step 5: While you heat the oven, place the dough on a floured surface.
 Let the dough rise while the oven heats up.

-Carefully pour the dough into the hot Dutch oven, and bake, covered, for 30 minutes.
-Uncover and continue baking until light golden brown.
+Step 6: Carefully pour the dough into the hot Dutch oven, and bake, covered, for 30 minutes.

 Tips